 When you buy a complete Hakka MX you have the option of standard 27.5" or 700c wheels and tires.
 We bought the 27.5" wheeled version which comes with Ibis branded 733 Alloy rims laced to Ibis hubs.
 These rims have a 29mm inner rim width which pairs well with the 2.1" Schwalbe Thunder Burt tires.
 These tires have lots of air volume and a semi-slick tread that features very low profile center tread with some slightly more substantial cornering knobs.
 If you opt for the 700c wheels you get the same Ibis hubs laced to a set of Stan's Grail Alloy rims with Schwalbe G-One 700 x 38c tires mounted to them.

 The Hakka MX is offered as a frame only with the ENVE G-Series carbon fiber gravel fork for $1,999 for riders who want to create their own custom dream build.
 Otherwise, Ibis offers it in two complete builds including the Rival build we tested.
-The Rival build can be purchased with either the 27.5' x 2.1" wheel and tire combo we tested or with Stan's Grail Alloy 700c wheels for the same price.
+You can purchase the Rival build with either the 27.5' x 2.1" wheel and tire combo we tested or with Stan's Grail Alloy 700c wheels for the same price.
 Ibis also provides upgrade options for several components including the handlebar, stem, seat post, and wheelset at an additional cost.

 The GRX build is the other option that retails for $4,399 and comes with the Shimano GRX gravel-specific groupset.
 This build has a full GRX 1x drivetrain, GRX brakes, and comes standard with an ENVE G-Series gravel handlebar, road stem, and carbon seat post.
-It can also be purchased with either the 27.5" or 700c wheels with the option to upgrade to carbon rims in either wheel size.
+You can also purchase it with either the 27.5" or 700c wheels with the option to upgrade to carbon rims in either wheel size.

-At a retail price of $3,399, we feel that the Hakka MX Rival is a very good value.
-This is a high performing lightweight carbon rocketship of a bike that is equally at home toeing the line at gravel races as it is casually spinning out the miles on paved or dirt roads with friends.
-We think the price to performance ratio is quite high with the Hakka MX, and we would recommend it to anyone who is seriously considering getting into the gravel racing scene.
+We feel the Hakka is a great choice for aspiring or current gravel racers or anyone seeking a very lightweight and efficient bike for their adventures.
+While it is fairly expensive, we feel that the Hakka MX Rival is a solid value when considering its excellent performance.
+This is a high-performing lightweight carbon rocketship of a bike that is equally at home toeing the line at gravel races as it is casually spinning out the miles on paved or dirt roads with friends.
+We think the price-to-performance ratio is quite high with the Hakka MX, and we recommend it to anyone seriously considering getting into the gravel racing scene.